 Kardamena Travel Guide

 Kardamena is one of the most popular resorts in Greece.
-Situated mid-way along the south coast of Kos Island, the former fishing village is now a commercialised town with scores of English-style pubs and restaurants, and tightly packed apartment blocks.
-A wide variety of watersports can be organised from the long sandy beach, and the Kardamena resort is well-placed for those who want to explore the island's fascinating interior.
+Situated mid-way along the south coast of Kos Island, the former fishing village is now a commercialised town with scores of English-style pubs, restaurants and tightly packed apartment blocks.
+Visitors can organise a wide variety of watersports from the long sandy beach, and Kardamena resort is a good base for those who want to explore the island's fascinating interior.

-Visitors will find a wide choice of restaurants in Kardamena, from Indian and traditional Greek, to fast food establishments offering full English breakfasts.
+Kardamena's restaurants range from Indian and traditional Greek, to fast-food establishments offering full English breakfasts.
 Many of the best Greek restaurants are clustered on the seafront.

-Holiday visitors should be warned that all the bars on the main strip along the Kardamena seafront have loads of touts working for them, trying to get tourists in.
-This can become annoying after a few nights.
-Drinks can be expensive, by Greek standards.
+All bars along the main strip of Kardamena's seafront have loads of touts working for them.
+Their efforts to turn tourists into patrons can become annoying after a few nights.
+Drinks can be expensive by Greek standards.

 What to see in Kardamena